gottesmm/swift-evolution/proposals/nnnn-region-based-isolation.md

 * Any of the `xi` inside of `f` could become reachable from each other.
 * `y` could be one of the `xi` or alias contents of the `xi`.
-* If `y` previously was captured by reference then the new value stored into `y` could be referenced via calling the closure.
+* If `y` previously was captured by reference then the new value stored into `y` could be referenced via calling the closure since the inout will cause `y` to be left as a box reference.

 By using additional type information, we can make this less conservative (see extensions), but as a general set of rules, these guide us.